GChuf/RCWM/README.md

 # How does it work?

 Magic, basically.
+Some spaghetti code as well.

 Right now, the magic happens inside the Windows registry with some help of batch and powershell scripting.
-Some day, this batch magic might evolve into powershell wizardry (it's already happening), but up until now, there was no need for that to happen everywhere.

 The goal was to automate command line tools like robocopy, so that 1) everybody could use it, and 2) it would save some time to those who already know how to use it.
 While automating the tasks, I've accidentally discovered that I could automate much more than what I thought - and so now, you can select multiple folders to copy/move and paste them all into one folder, just like you can with the regular, slow, lazy windows GUI copy.